How to Create a Proof of Concept for an App: A Non-Technical Founder's Guide

 Step 6: Document Your Requirements

-With validation complete, it's time to document what you're building.
-This document becomes your blueprint—whether you're using no-code tools, working with an AI app builder, or hiring developers.
+With validation complete, document what you're building.
+This becomes your blueprintâwhether using no-code tools, AI builders, or hiring developers.

 What to Include

-Problem summary: One paragraph describing the problem and who experiences it
+One paragraph describing the problem and who experiences it

-Core feature: The single most important capability
+The single most important capability

-- "As a [user type], I want to [action] so that [benefit]"
+"As a [user type], I want to [action] so that [benefit]"

-Success criteria: How will you know the POC works?
+How will you know the POC works?

 Prioritize Ruthlessly

-Categorize every feature as:
+Categorize every feature:

 - Should-have: Important but not essential for initial validation